Accessible Forms in Acrobat

 4. Check and Repair the Tab Order

-Manually reordering the tab order can delete the tag information for the reordered form.
+- Then drag and drop the options in the panel to change the tab order.
 If you reorder forms, recheck the accessibility and repeat the steps in the previous section if necessary.

 - When a screen reader enters a form, it usually switches to a different reading mode, often called "forms mode."
 While in forms mode, the screen reader skips over content that is not a form control or link.
-For this reason, it is best to place important information or instructions before the form begins and not between form fields.
+For this reason, it is best to place important information or instructions that apply to the whole form before the first form field when possible.

 - Form error messages (e.g., an email field does not include an email address) are presented in a popup dialog.
 This dialog is accessible to screen reader users.
 If these are being used, ensure the error message provides the information that a user needs to find and fix the error.